aws-samples/non-profit-blockchain/new-member/README.md

 ./new-member/s3-handler.sh copyCertsToS3
 ```

-## Step 7: Account A creates an MSP for the new Account A member
+## Step 7: Account A creates an MSP folder for the new Account B member
 On the Fabric client node in Account A.

 Account A stores the certificates provided by Account B on its Fabric client node.